kjyv/FloBaRoID/README.md

 * for other robots, new modules might have to be written

 known issues:
-* excitation methods are not really generic, does not generate optimized trajectories
+* excitation methods are not really generic
 * using position control over yarp is suboptimal and can expose timing issues
 * ros timing might also lead to missed data packages